Wondering what to eat when you visit Argentina? Here are the most typical Argentinian foods that you must try.

 Argentina is known for the asado.
 An asado is the technique of cooking steak, but it’s also a social event that brings together friends and family.

-In my eating guide, I have quite a few steak restaurants in Buenos Aires.
-To help you decipher the steakhouse menu, you’ll generally find these cuts of meat:
+To help you decipher the steakhouse menu (find out where to eat in Buenos Aires), you’ll generally find these cuts of meat:

 - Bife de lomo – tenderloin or filet mignon